zerynth/docs/docs/reference/libs/microchip/ateccx08a/docs/ateccx08a.md

-**`mac_cmd(self,key_id:bytes,use_tempkey:bool,include_sn:bool,source_flag:int = 0,challenge:bytes = bytes())`**
+**`mac_cmd(self,key_id:bytes,use_tempkey:bool,include_sn:bool,source_flag:int = 0,challenge:bytes =bytes())`**

 Compute a SHA-256 digest from key and other internal data using SHA-256.

 The normal command flow to use this command is as follows:

 1. Run Nonce command to load input challenge and optionally combine it with a generated random number.
 The result of this operation is a nonce stored internally on the device.

 2. Optionally, run GenDig command to combine one or more stored EEPROM locations in the device with the nonce.
 The result is stored internally in the device.
 This capability permits two or more keys to be used as part of the response generation.

 3. Run this MAC command to combine the output of step one (and step two if desired) with an EEPROM key to generate an output response (i.e. digest).

 ```NOTE```: source_flag MUST be specified if use_tempkey is True or a challenge
 is used.